Breadcrumbs

 Division of Management

 Te Raupapa Waikato Management School is respected nationally and internationally for its influential practice, practical programmes, relevant research and focus on connecting students with businesses.
-The School's strategic areas of expertise - leading through innovation and responsible management - are integrated into its research, teaching and management.
+The School's purpose is to empower people to grow thriving businesses, a thriving society, and a thriving world, by growing knowledge, capability and character.
 Strong international relationships mean that teaching and research reflect global best business practice, while an engaged alumni and close links with the business community expose students to real-world challenges and employment opportunities.
 Waikato Management School students graduate with the essential business skills and knowledge to become private and public sector leaders.
 They think critically, carefully and creatively, and act responsibly and ethically.

 The School is a member of an elite group of business schools that have earned "Triple Crown" status - the leading international acknowledgment of excellence in business education, and testament to the quality of the qualifications the School offers.
 It is accredited by AACSB International (the US-based Association to Advance Collegiate Schools of Business), the world's longest established assessor of business education, EQUIS (EFMD Quality Improvement System) and AMBA (The Association of MBAs).
 Only 1% of the world's business schools have met the strict standards of all three accreditation bodies and earned this distinction of excellence.